Cuprins

 By following these basic rules, you’ll be able to enjoy Romania’s wild beauty without leaving anything behind but beautiful memories.
 Now that you have all the information you need for responsible camping, let’s take a look at what you shouldn’t miss in your backpack.

-Equipment needed for wild camping in Romania
+Equipment needed for wild camping in Europe

 For a safe and enjoyable wild camping experience in Romania, it’s important to be well prepared.
 Natural conditions can be unpredictable, so here’s what you don’t need to be without: